How To Find A Rate Law

 2. The Integrated Rate Law Method: This method involves monitoring the concentration of a reactant or product as a function of time.
 By comparing the experimental data to the integrated rate laws for different reaction orders, the correct rate law can be identified.

-Let's delve into each method in detail:
+Let's get into each method in detail:

 1. The Method of Initial Rates: A Step-by-Step Approach